ttarsi/rl-gto/README.md

 # rl-gto
-some experiments and scratch work in reinforcement learning and game theory optimal play
+some experiments in reinforcement learning and game theory optimal play